 Our Cricket betting spreadsheet is easy to use.
 Simply enter the tournament, series or match you are betting on, the date, the bet description, your stake, the odds and the bookmaker you placed the bet with.
 Then once the event is over, select either Win, Loss or Refund from the Result options and the spreadsheet will calculate your profit or loss plus keep a running profit/loss and your overall T20 cricket betting ROI.

 7 - Selecting A Bookmaker For T20 Betting

-For domestic T20 cricket, bet365 appear to offer the best range of pre-match markets.
-Whether the match is a big Sydney derby in the Big Bash League or a low grade clash in the Sri Lankan Premier League, bet365 offer the same level of available markets and trustworthy service level no matter what the match.
+For domestic T20 cricket, Ladbrokes appear to offer the best range of pre-match markets.
+Whether the match is a big Sydney derby in the Big Bash League or a low grade clash in the Sri Lankan Premier League, William Hill offer the same level of available markets and trustworthy service level no matter what the match.